 The CORNUCOPIA is the blog section of the platform, where we feature our favourite portfolios submitted by contemporary photographers whose work is fictional, or loosely inspired by literature or incorporates text.
 There we also share news, projects and anecdotage on all things photographic and literary.

 The Photocaptionist is also an itinerant column that embarks on cross-publishing opportunities with other online and print magazines interested in the project.
 Contact us to discuss the operation in more detail.
-Our first COMPOSITION, The Jolly Spirit, was published in the pages of Norwegian magazine Objektiv issue 9 Fokus: Arkivkunst, launched at the Oslo Art Weekend, in May 2014.
+We were beyond thrilled that our very first COMPOSITION, The Jolly Spirit, was published in the pages of Norwegian magazine Objektiv issue 9 Fokus: Arkivkunst, launched at the Oslo Art Weekend, in May 2014.

-As part of our main offline activities we direct and produce curatorial projects: exhibitions, books, talks and events where words and images are in dialogue.
+As part of our main offline activities we direct and produce curatorial projects: exhibitions, books, talks and events where words and images are in dialogue, you can find more info on our initiatives in the PROJECTS section of our website.
 We co-curated the exhibition Invisible Stratum for the 2017 edition of Tokyo Photo Festival in Japan, the 2017 edition of Jaipur Photo Festival in India and the 10-year anniversary Photo50 exhibition within the London Art Fair 2016, presenting a show entitled ‘Feminine Masculine: On the Struggle and Fascination of Dealing with the Other Sex’.
 Our first photo-literary exhibition, Tommaso Tanini, H. said he loved us was presented at Kunsthalle Budapest in 2014-15, as part of the Hungarian Month of Photography.
 We curated the online exhibition Amateur Unconcern: A Photo-Literary Fantasia, conceived around the theme of the First World War and the archive for the FOCUS section of FORMAT International Photography Festival in 2015.
 Previously we have worked with our press photography editor-at-large Roger Hargreaves on the exhibition and publication on 1970s Italy Amore e Piombo [Love and Lead] for the Brighton Photo Biennial 2014, at the Brighton Museum & Art Gallery, which won the Kraszna Krausz 2015 Best Photography Book Award.
 We organised a number of talks internationally, which will be soon uploaded on our forthcoming tab PROJECTS.
 Our very first talk and official launch of the platform took place at PhotoIreland Festival, on Truths, Facts, Fictions and Lies, in July 2014 in Dublin.
 In collaboration with Prof and photo-artist David Bate and the University of Westminster we organised the symposium on Fiction and Photography for the public programme of Joan Fontcuberta’s exhibition Stranger than Fiction at the Media Space of the Science Museum in London, in November 2014.

-We regularly offer mentorship at international portfolio reviews, such as Offspring Photo Meet London and Les Rencontres de la Photographie d’Arles, and we have been jury members of international photography awards.
+We regularly offer mentorship at international portfolio reviews, such as Offspring Photo Meet London and Les Rencontres de la Photographie d’Arles, and we have been jury members of international photography awards, grants and residencies, such as Kassel Fotobook Festival Dummy Award and Outset/Unseen Exhibition Fund.

 Last but not least, we are delighted to have among our Cultural Partners: Adobe, Akina Books, The Archive of Modern Conflict, The British Journal of Photography, Der Greif, Encontros da Imagem, FORMAT, Objektiv, PhotoIreland, Photoworks, Self Publish Be Happy, Unseen, Yet, 1000 Words.